dirtslayer/nushell-config/README.md

 TODO: setup with modules

-[nu]: # print 'will be evaluated as a nushell command'
+[comment]: # print 'will be evaluated as a nushell command'